Sunday 21 November

 $15 per person – under 16 years old free

 Due to current government guidelines limited tickets will be available and the event will be conducted across morning and afternoon sessions.
-It is mandatory that masks be worn to certain events.
-Attendees without a mask may be denied entry.
 Have your Check-in TAS app ready on arrival to ensure smooth entry and please observe all public health directives and signage.

 Saturday 4 December

 A collection of engaging events and initiatives, showcasing the latest services, products and information for those living with and supporting those with disability.

 Held at the historic Woolmers Estate, local and national exhibitors will showcase their products and services in a range of interactive and engaging ways.

 Come along and connect with organisations and community groups aligned with the disability sector.

 A great selection of entertainment and activities for people of all ages will also be available to patrons on the day.